paolovinoya/comic-fastag/README.md

 # comic-fastag
 Quickly tag all zip files into a pre-set Series-name, Writer, Penciller and Inker.
 The tool kcc-c2e will identify the title of the epub/mobi file with the Series field name.
 Writer, Penciller and Inker will be considered as authors of the same series.

-Comictagger command-line was difficult to easily replicate the command list easily.
+Comictagger command-line syntax was difficult replicate against multiple comic books.
 This script is meant to prepare the details together and perform a bulk-change of xml tags on all comic books in the same directory.

 ## Required/Dependencies
 ### Python projects